 The chat box was quickly dropped, replaced inexplicably with direct links to stuff running on my home PC—all apparently offline.

 And a cleaner, sans-serif version.
-Use of CSS-minifying plugins has prevented the Internet Archive from capturing the stylesheets for a number of intermediate themes.
+Use of CSS-minifying plugins in Wordpress has prevented the Internet Archive from capturing the stylesheets for a number of theme variants from around this time.

 From around 2013 I moved from WordPress to Octopress 2 and dropped the “Only Dreaming” name in favour of simply